-Pediatrics is considered an wonderful career choice.
-Physicians in pediatrics have an excellent wage and are well respected.
-Additionally, according to careerexplorer.com, the job of pediatrician is expected to grow by 15 percent by 2026.
+Pediatrics is considered a wonderful career choice.
+Physicians in pediatrics have an excellent wage, are well respected, and because they are not a surgeon or a neurosurgeon that are constantly on call, have a favorable lifestyle.
+Additionally, according to careerexplorer.com, the job of a pediatrician is expected to grow by 15 percent by 2026.
 This means the job outlook for future pediatricians is excellent!

 Do pediatricians get paid well?